Bad Eggs (Buffy the Vampire Slayer)

 "Bad Eggs" is the twelfth episode of the second season of Buffy the Vampire Slayer.
-It was written by Marti Noxon and originally aired on January 12, 1998.
-Buffy must contend with vampire cowboys, the Gorch brothers and the bezoar, a prehistoric parasite.
+It was written by Marti Noxon and originally aired on The WB on January 12, 1998.
+Buffy must contend with the Bezoar (a prehistoric parasite) and a pair of vampire cowboys.

 Plot

 Buffy and her mother Joyce are shopping at a mall when Buffy notices a vampire leading a girl into a closed arcade.
-Buffy fights off the vampire who is later found to be a semi-notorious vampire named Lyle who travels with his brother Tector.
+Buffy fights off the vampire, who is later found to be a semi-notorious vampire named Lyle Gorch who travels with his brother Tector.

-At school the next day, Cordelia and Xander make out in a closet despite the fact they both continue to bicker and agree they do not want a relationship.
+At school the next day, Cordelia and Xander make out in a closet, despite the fact they both continue to bicker and agree they do not want a relationship.
 In health class, the teacher, Mr. Whitmore asks the students to pair off to take care of an egg.
 That night, Buffy's egg breaks open and a tentacle emerges, attaching itself to her face and inserting a tendril into her ear.

-The next morning when she wakes up, the egg is back to normal, but Buffy is feeling ill.
-Back at the library, Giles comments on how both Buffy and Willow appear to be very tired and sluggish, both passing it off as a bad night's sleep.
+The next morning when Buffy wakes up, the egg is back to normal, but she is feeling ill.
+Back at the library, Giles comments on how both Buffy and Willow appear to be very tired and sluggish, but both pass it off as a bad night's sleep.
 That night, a security guard enters the school basement and finds a large hole in the wall, only to be knocked unconscious by Mr. Whitmore.

 Arriving home, Buffy sees her egg hatching.
 Suddenly a creature emerges and attempts to attach itself to her body.
 Buffy finally manages to stab it with a pair of scissors, before phoning Willow to warn her.
-Willow assures Buffy that she is fine, but her egg is seen to already be hatched.
+Willow assures Buffy that she is fine, but her egg is seen to be already hatched.
 The next day, a creature is seen to have attached itself to Willow's back.
 Xander, who has hard-boiled his egg, decides to eat it, only to find a dead creature inside.
 The Scooby Gang proceed to the science lab to dissect the creature.
 However, Cordelia's egg hatches and the creature attaches to her, instructing her to knock Buffy unconscious, while Willow hits Xander over the head with a microscope.
-They drag Buffy and Xander to a closet, before joining a large group of students who pick up tools and head into the basement.
+They drag Buffy and Xander to a closet, before joining a large group of students and teachers who pick up tools and head into the basement.